Easter whip

-In the Czech Republic, Slovakia, and some parts of Hungary, the Easter whip is used as part of a tradition in which females are whipped with a decorated willow branch—and/or splashed with water—on Easter Monday.
+In the Czech Republic, Slovakia, and parts of Hungary, the Easter whip is used as part of an Easter Monday tradition in which men strike women with a decorated willow whip or splash them with water.

-The tradition typically takes place on the morning of Easter Monday, and involves a special handmade whip or switch called a pomlázka or karabáč (in Czech); korbáč, šibák, or šibačka (in Slovak); or siba or korbács (in Hungarian).
-The pomlázka consists of four to twenty-four withies, and usually measures from half a metre to two metres long, and is decorated with coloured ribbons at its tip.
+The custom generally takes place on the morning of Easter Monday and involves a handmade whip or switch known as a pomlázka or karabáč in Czech; korbáč, šibák, or šibačka in Slovak; and siba or korbács in Hungarian.
+A pomlázka is typically made from four to twenty-four willow rods, measures between approximately half a metre and two metres in length, and is often decorated with coloured ribbons at the end.